 - The Consular Officer is convinced that applicant will return to his/her home country.

 - Have residence in foreign country that he/she does not intend to abandon

-- Seek admission to US for sole purpose of engaging in legitimate activities related to business
+- Seek admission to U.S. for sole purpose of engaging in legitimate activities related to business or research

-- Convince the Consular Officer that there is a time limit, and the period of time projected for visit must be consistent with stated purpose of trip
+- Convince the Consular Officer that the period of time projected for visit is consistent with stated purpose of trip

 - Demonstrate to Consular Officer that he/she will return to home country (show permanent employment in the home country, business or financial connections, close family ties, etc.)